syndicatefx/x-ui/README.md

 - A separate `vars.sass` file to edit/modify color variables, breakpoint values and transition timing and duration
 - Minimal reset and basic browser default overrides
 - Default system fonts only
 - Opinionated color palette for background-color, border-color and color.
+Available on all breakpoints.
 - The above color palette also contemplates :hover & :focus states for background-color, border-color and color
 - Custom box-shadow utility classes
 - breakpoints use min-width only